Kossit73/ecommerce/README.md

    outlines the best way to edit each line item so you know which fields to tweak when assumptions change.

+4. Use the **Production horizon** selectors at the top of the Input & Assumptions tab to choose the start and end years for the model.
+All schedules, statements, and analytics stay within that range, so forecasts no longer extend beyond your selected production horizon.

 #### Showing asset additions in Streamlit

 - Navigate to **Input & Assumptions → Asset Register** and add a row for each